 But is your laundry routine safe for your little one’s delicate skin?
 There are a few things to keep in mind as you’re tackling that mountain of baby clothes, washcloths, bedding, blankies, and even cloth diapers.

 Always wash before wear.
-Babies, especially newborns, have sensitive skin, so throw most of your baby’s new items into the laundry before she wears them.
-(If it’s a coat or jacket that doesn’t come in direct contact with her skin, you may not need to launder it first.)
+Babies, especially newborns, have sensitive skin, so throw most of your baby’s new items into the laundry before they wear them.
+(If it’s a coat or jacket that doesn’t come in direct contact with their skin, you may not need to launder it first.)
 Use a mesh bag for washing and drying socks, and fasten any Velcro tabs so they don’t catch on other clothes.

-If your baby has allergies, eczema, or you’re simply worried that regular detergent may cause problems, use it to wash one or two baby items and then check her skin for irritation after she wears them.
-If she does have a reaction, baby detergent could be a good investment.
+If your baby has allergies, eczema, or you’re simply worried that regular detergent may cause problems, use it to wash one or two baby items and then check their skin for irritation after they wear them.
+If they do have a reaction, baby detergent could be a good investment.
 Or look for a soap that is hypoallergenic and fragrance-free.
 You can wash the whole family’s clothes with that.

 Attack stains right away.
-If your baby spits up a bottle all over her new designer sundress, act fast.
-If you can, either wipe away as much of the mess as possible with a baby wipe, or soak her clothes in a mix of water and detergent.
+If your baby spits up a bottle all over their new designer sundress, act fast.
+If you can, either wipe away as much of the mess as possible with a baby wipe, or soak their clothes in a mix of water and detergent.
 This makes it less likely the stain will set and be permanent.

 Keep babies away from the laundry area.
 Laundry detergents are poisonous.
 Always keep them out of sight and reach of your little one.
 If there’s a spill, clean it up right away.
 Laundry detergent pods are especially dangerous.
 Kids are often attracted to them because of their bright colors.
-But if she gets even a tiny amount in her mouth or eyes, it can cause irritation, breathing or stomach problems, and even death.
+But if they get even a tiny amount in their mouth or eyes, it can cause irritation, breathing or stomach problems, and even death.
 It’s a good idea to lock up your laundry area when you’re not near it.

 Be extra cautious with eczema.
-If your baby has this itchy skin condition, you need to be a little more careful when washing her clothes.
+If your baby has this itchy skin condition, you need to be a little more careful when washing their clothes.
 Choose detergents that are hypoallergenic, free of dyes and fragrances, and double rinse each load.
 Liquid products are best, since they leave fewer residues than powders.
-You should always wash every item that will touch your baby’s skin, like bedding, blankets, towels, and plush toys, before she uses them for the first time.
+You should always wash every item that will touch your baby’s skin, like bedding, blankets, towels, and plush toys, before they use them for the first time.